-Sweeping changes to daily life in the wake of the pandemic caused many of us to think hard about our careers—and record numbers to quit their jobs in the Great Resignation.
+Sweeping changes to daily life in the wake of the pandemic caused many people to think hard about their careers—and record numbers to quit their jobs in the Great Resignation.

 Are you unhappy in your current role?
 Are you mulling a change?